scikit-image/scikit-image/CONTRIBUTING.rst

        ::

-         # Create a virtualenv named ``skimage-dev`` that lives in the directory of
+         # Create a virtualenv named ``skimage-dev`` that lives in a dedicated directory outside
-         # the same name.
-Note that ./dev.py breaks when the virtualenv is in the
+         # the source tree.
+One suggestion below is to create an ~/envs folder:
-         # source tree, so we create it one level up.
+         mkdir -p ~/envs
-         python -m venv ../skimage-dev
+         python -m venv ~/envs/skimage-dev
          # Activate it
-         source ../skimage-dev/bin/activate
+         source ~/envs/skimage-dev/bin/activate
          # Install main development and runtime dependencies
          pip install -r requirements.txt
          # Install build dependencies of scikit-image